-Being an architect is a high-pressure role that carries a significant amount of responsibility, but seeing the buildings you've helped create can be incredibly rewarding.
+While it's true that being an architect is a high-pressure role that carries a significant amount of responsibility, seeing the buildings you've helped to create can be incredibly rewarding.

-If you're more interested in the science behind buildings (including the technical plans and deciding which materials should be used), you may consider qualifying as an architectural technologist.
+For those more interested in the science behind buildings (including the technical plans and deciding which materials should be used), you may wish to consider qualifying as an architectural technologist instead.

 - Part 1 - Develops your core architectural skills.
 An undergraduate degree taking three to four years to complete full time.

 - Part 1 practical experience - Taking a minimum of one year out, you'll need to find an employer, mentor and advisor to log your experience with RIBA's Professional Experience & Development Record (PEDR).

 - Part 2 - Enhances and deepens your knowledge.
 Awards vary, so you could obtain a Bachelors of Architecture (BArch), Diploma or Master of Architecture (MArch).

 - Part 2 practical experience - A total of 24 months' experience is required to advance to Part 3, so you'll need to gain at least 12 months' experience under the direct supervision of an architect.
 You'll be able to take on more responsibility at this stage and can also become a RIBA Associate Member.

 - Part 3 - This involves a written and oral examination, as well as assessment of your previous experience.